CyberAMS/CarND-Traffic-Sign-Classifier-Project/180812_StAn_Traffic_Sign_Classifier_writeup.md

 ### 1. Test images from the web

 To further test whether the model is good in not only predicting the images on which it has been trained, 6 images of German traffic signs have been found using [Google's image search](https://images.google.com/).
+I created a function `load_images` to load such a sequence of images.

 ![alt text][image6]

+The function `predict_image_labels` uses the previously described model to predict the labels of these untrained images.
+The function `check_accuracy` provides a quick check whether the untrained images are accurately predicted.
+A more thorough check is defined by the function `evaluate_top_k` which is used in the following.

-The model accurately predicts each of these traffic signs as shown in the following picture sequence.
+The model accurately predicts each of these untrained traffic signs as shown in the following picture sequence.
 The top 5 predictions are shown using the average image for each of these labels.
 The bar charts show the *softmax* probability for each prediction.

 ![alt text][image7]![alt text][image8]
 ![alt text][image9]![alt text][image10]